Daoud Bokhary: Identity

 Bokhary holds Pakistani nationality.
 He has been critical of the Pakistani government's corruption and poor governance, noting that overseas Pakistanis like himself achieve successes which they could never match at home due to the lack of an environment which rewards hard work.
 When asked by a journalist whether he invested in Pakistan, he reportedly responded, "Having conversed with me for an hour, do you really take me to be such a damned fool?"

 Though his career development had been limited by his ethnic background, Bokhary has taken a philosophical attitude towards the discrimination that he and other South Asians in Hong Kong had faced, and has felt grateful for being allowed to settle in Hong Kong.
 He also has admonished younger South Asian immigrants for their anti-discrimination activism, suggesting that they would feel less affected by racism if they focused more on learning about religion.

 Family

 Bokhary's wife died in the 1970s.
 He formerly owned land in Peshawar near his hometown, but sold it when he realised that neither he nor his sons wanted to settle in Pakistan.

 Syed Bagh Ali Shah Bokhary is Daoud Bokhary's eldest son.
 He inherited the brokerage business when his father retired.
 Bagh Ali's daughter Amina Mariam Bokhary was notable for her legal problems in Hong Kong.

-Daoud Bokhary's youngest son Syed Kemal Shah Bokhary is one of the three permanent judges in the Court of Final Appeal in Hong Kong.
+Daoud Bokhary's youngest son Syed Kemal Shah Bokhary was one of the permanent judges in the Hong Kong Court of Final Appeal from 1997 to 2012.